citp/privacy-policy-historical/s/so/sou/sourcebottle.com.au.md

 #### Links

 Links on the SourceBottle site to external entities are not covered within this policy.
-The terms and conditions set out in this privacy statement only cover the domain name of [www.thesourcebottle.com](https://web.archive.org/web/20131209061146id_/http%3A//www.sourcebottle.com/index.asp)
+The terms and conditions set out in this privacy statement only cover the domain name of [www.sourcebottle.com](http://www.sourcebottle.com/) and [www.sourcebottle.com.au](http://www.sourcebottle.com.au/)

 #### Changes to Privacy Policy